vukasinterzic/AdminToys/README.md

 Module contains bunch of functions that are helping with everyday taks.
 Functions are saved in individual folders and they are fetched inside psm1 file.

+Functions are designed in the way so they can be used individually, or as a part of a larger script.
+If you use variable $Credential to store credentials, you won't need to enter credentials for each function.
+Individual functions do not check for remote computer accessibility.
+You can do that once and then pass only accessible computers to individual functions.
+It is designed like this to avoid multiple checks.

 ## Functions: